TacoTime Cheese Quesadilla

 The cheese quesadilla at TacoTime includes melted cheddar and pepper jack cheeses folded in of a homestyle flour tortilla.

-A single quesadilla contains 450 calories, 23 grams fat, 39 grams carbohydrates, and 20 grams protein.
+There are 450 calories, 23 grams fat, 39 grams carbohydrates, and 20 grams protein in a single quesadilla.
 The menu item is made with ingredients that contain milk, soy, and wheat.

 TacoTime Cheese Quesadilla Nutrition Facts

-The nutritional content (including calories) is based on one serving size, which is measured as a single cheese quesadilla with a net weight of 135 grams.
+Nutrition facts is based on one standard serving measured as a single cheese quesadilla.

 Saturated Fat